Duct & Ventilation Services

 There are two main types of ductwork that move heated and cooled air through your home: flexible and rigid.

 - Flexible ductwork is more pliable, and is generally made up of a bendable plastic that is surrounded by insulation to make it quite durable.
-When it’s not possible to install the more rigid ductwork in tricky spaces or when you have need for a kick or a bend in the ducts.
+When it’s not possible to install the more rigid ductwork in tricky spaces or when you have need for a kink or a bend in the ducts.
 While this material is more usable in a tight spot, it is not quite as durable as rigid ductwork.
 Flexible ducts must be properly installed and secured in place, or they are subject to degradation of their structure such as sagging or snaking — all of which can reduce the efficiency of air flow throughout the building.

 - Rigid ductwork comes in a variety of sizes and materials and tends to be more efficient, effective and durable than flexible ducts.
 There are three key types of rigid ductwork:

-- Sheet Metal: Generally made of aluminum or galvanized steel, sheet metal ducts are likely what comes to mind when you think about ductwork.
+- Sheet Metal: Generally made of aluminum or galvanized steel, sheet metal ducts are likely what come to mind when you think about ductwork.
 They are relatively light and easy to install and have few hiding spots or kinks that could encourage the growth of mold or mildew.

 - Fiberglass-lined: In some applications, sheet metal ductwork is lined with fiberglass to muffle the sound of the air conditioning.
 While effective, the fiberglass insulation does tend to deteriorate over time and could potentially release fiberglass insulation particles into the building’s atmosphere.
 Cleaning is also more difficult for this type of ductwork which can lead to the buildup of bacteria and mold.